the-moog/stospice/README.md

 ### Library

-The library is named s2spice and consists of one function called s2spice.
+The library is named stospice and consists of one function called stospice.

 The signature of the function is as follows: